yshavit/llm-notes/book/03-overview-of-llms.md

 There are a _lot_ of these learned parameters.
 A typical high-quality LLM (ChatGPT, Claude, etc) will have hundreds of billions of them.
 A small model that you can run on your laptop may have "only" 5 - 15 billion.

-### Preview of how training works
+### An analogy

 I'll describe training in more detail [later](./07-training.md), but it may help demystify things a bit if I touch on it now.

-When a particular vector first starts out in the model, it's given random values.
-At this point, it doesn't matter what the values are; just that they're all different, and thus will "nudge" in different ways to the same input.
+I mentioned above that the learned parameters are emergent properties.
+How do they emerge, and how can they possibly mean anything if we didn't tell them what to mean?

+A metaphor may be helpful here.

-Imagine a language underlying, hidden structure can be represented by a subtly stretchy fabric: we want to find where its strong and weak strands are.
-We don't know _how_ this fabric represents the language: but we know that once we learn how the fabric looks, we can use it to generate text.
+Imagine that a language's underlying structure can be represented by a subtly stretchy fabric.
+Our goal is to find where that fabric's strong and weak strands are, and in particular to figure out the pattern of those strong and weak points.
+If we can do that, then when someone gives us a small piece of similar fabric, we can extrapolate a larger tapestry from it.
+Crucially, we don't know _how_ this fabric represents the language: all we know is that it does.

 To start, we'll sprinkle a fine sand evenly over the surface.
-At this point, we don't know anything about the fabric: this is our initial, randomized state.
-But randomness being what it is, some grains will have ended up slightly clumped near weak spots in the fabric, causing those areas to very slightly, imperceptibly, sag.
+At this point, we still don't know anything about the fabric.
+But, randomness being what it is, some grains will have ended up slightly clumped near weak spots in the fabric, causing those areas to very slightly, imperceptibly, sag.

 Now, we'll bump the surface softly on the left; this represents a round of training.
-This moves the grains of sand in a not-quite-random way: They generally move rightward (this is a training bias), but more importantly, they'll also fall a bit towards whatever sag in the fabric they're closest to.
+This moves the grains of sand in a not-quite-random way: They generally move rightward (this represents training bias), but more importantly, they'll also fall a bit towards whatever sag in the fabric they're closest to.

-So now, let's bump the surface softly on the right; and then on the top; and then the bottom, and every which way.
-Slowly but surely, the training biases even out, the effects of the sagging compound, and we get a sense of the fabric's composition.
+Next, we bump the surface softly on the right; and then on the top; and then the bottom, and every which way.
+Slowly but surely, the training biases cancel out, the effects of the sagging compound, and we get a sense of the fabric's composition.
 The weaker the spot in the fabric, the more the sand will accumulate and the more that area will sag.

-In this metaphor, each weak spot represents a learned parameter in the model.
-The amount of weakness in it — and thus, the amount of sand that will end up accumulating in it — represents that parameter's learned value.
+In this metaphor, each sand-filled sag represents a learned parameter, and the amount of sand in it represents the parameter's value.

 Note that the sags we find aren't the true structure of the fabric (or, by way of analogy, the language's structure).
 They're one view of it, which we discovered via a randomized process.
 If we were to clear the surface and start again with a fresh sprinkling or slightly different jostles, we might get a different set of sags.
-But both end results represent the same thing: an approximate view into the fabric's structure, which we can then use to generate more fabric (i.e., text) that fits the pattern of the original.
+But both end results represent the same thing: an approximation of the fabric's true structure, which we can then use to generate more fabric.

-Let's dig very slightly into the details.

-At every training pass we'll have some input and a known output.
-For example, we can take the sentence "I like to ski when it snows" and break it into an input of "I like to ski when it" and an expected output of "snows".

-We'll take this input and feed it into the model.
-The result will be all of the words in the model knows, each with the predicted probability that it's the next word.
-Ideally, for this input, the model should predict that "snows" has a high probability.
-Initially, the model is random, so it won't.

-Instead, we'll have a probability for "snows" that's pretty far off from the expected value.
-We'll then go through the model and perform **backpropagation**, which basically asks: "for every parameter in the model, how would you have to adjust it, holding the rest of the parameters constant, for 'snows' to have a higher probability?"
-It then applies all of those learnings — and there you go, that's one jostle of the surface.

-Over time, each of these jostles either reinforce each other or cancel each other out.
-That's just random at first, but as the valleys become deeper, they start to self-reinforce and become something the model has learned.
-Again, we don't know what the model's "valleys" really mean; we certainly don't know where they are.
-But the initial randomness plus repeated training rounds causes them to pop into existence through emergent behavior, and if we built our model well, the patterns those valleys describe will let us generate text.

 ## In summary